-Do you suffer from headaches or tired aching muscles after a long day working from home?
-Then you are not the only one.
-According to a survey by the Dutch trade union CNV, 41% of home workers have suffered more physical complaints since they started working from home because of corona.
-Almost 1 in 10 home workers visits the physiotherapist more often.
+Do you also sometimes suffer from headaches or tired, aching muscles after a long day working from home?
+You are not the only one.
+According to a survey by the Dutch trade union CNV, it appears that 41% of home workers suffer more often from physical complaints since they work from home because of corona.
+Almost 1 in 10 homeworkers need to visit a physiotherapist more often.

 How can you prevent physical complaints yourself and stay fit during your working day?

-Planning short breaks during your working day is vital for your health.
-Micro-breaks prevent small muscles and tendons from being overloaded and ensure that your blood circulation remains intact.
-After every 10 minutes of work, take a half-minute break, removing your hands from the keyboard and mouse and relax.
-It is also recommended that you take a short break of about 5 minutes after every hour of work.
+Scheduling short breaks during your working day is vital for your health.
+This is because micro-breaks prevent small muscles and tendons from being overloaded and ensure that your blood circulation is maintained.
+Take a half-minute break after every 10 minutes of work, taking your hands off the keyboard and mouse and sitting down to relax.
+It is also advised to interrupt work with a short break of about 5 minutes after every hour.

-Large muscles (such as leg muscles) are inactive during long periods of sitting, which slows down your blood flow.
-This can lead to fluid retention, varicose veins, reduced metabolism and ultimately cardiovascular disease, among other things.
-Therefore, it is important to regularly alternate sitting with other work postures.
-Consider standing during online meetings or making phone calls while walking.
-Have you ever thought about holding meetings while walking?
-It even makes meetings more productive and creative!
+Especially the large muscles, such as leg muscles, are inactive during long sitting which slows down your blood flow.
+This can lead to fluid accumulation, varicose veins, reduced metabolism and eventually cardiovascular disease, among other things.
+It is therefore important to alternate sitting regularly with other working postures.
+Consider meetings online while standing or talking on the phone while walking.
+Ever thought about on foot meetings?
+This actually makes conferences more productive and creative!

-Computerwork causes a static load on large muscles, such as the back, neck and shoulder muscles.
-In addition, during typing and mouse usage your hands make repetitive movements, which repeatedly strain the same small muscles and tendons.
-It is good to relax and stretch these muscles and tendons regularly in between.
-There are several stretching exercises you can easily do during your working day.
+Screen work places static strain on large muscles, such as the back and neck and shoulder muscles.
+In addition, the hands make repetitive movements during typing and mousing, straining the same small muscles and tendons each time.
+It is a good idea to relax and stretch these muscles and tendons regularly in between typing.
+There are various stretching exercises you can easily perform during your working day.

 Staying fit with the Fit Coach

-We have developed a special Fit Coach module that helps you to stay fit during your working day.
-The Fit Coach offers you a pop-up on your screen with various exercises.
+We have developed a special Fit Coach module to help you stay fit during your working day.
+The Fit Coach offers you different exercises via a pop-up on your screen.
 You can personalise the Fit Coach by selecting the type of exercises.
-You can choose from the following exercises:
+For example, you can choose from the following exercises:

 - neck and shoulders

-During the exercises you will be coached with the help of a video, pictures and a simple description.
+During the exercises, you will be coached with the help of a video, photos and a simple description.
 The Fit coach was developed in cooperation with physiotherapists and contains more than 80 exercises.
-You can decide yourself during which breaks you want to do the exercises and how many exercises you want to be offered per break.
-The break times depend on actual computer usage and are set as standard in accordance with the Dutch working conditions guidelines and on the advice of ergonomists: 5-minute breaks after every hour.
+You can decide for yourself during which breaks you want to do the exercises and how many exercises you want to be offered per break.
+The break times depend on actual screen use and are set as standard in accordance with Dutch working conditions guidelines and on the advice of ergonomists: a 5-minute break after every hour.
 The break frequency can be adjusted as required.
-For example, you can take more breaks due to pain/injury or on the advice of your therapist.
+For example, you can take more breaks in case of pain or on the advice of your therapist.

 The Fit Coach is a module of the R-Go Break software.
-This patented break software gives break reminders using pop-ups on your screen.
-Are you using Break products from R-Go Tools?
-Then the LED light on your Break mouse/keyboard changes colour during usage.
-Green light means you are working in a healthy way.
-Orange means it is time to take a short break.
-Red means you have been working too long.
-In this way, you get subtle and positive feedback about your break behaviour.
+This patented break software provides break reminders using pop-ups on the screen.
+Do you use Break products from R-Go Tools?
+Then the LED light on your Break mouse/keyboard changes colour during use.
+Green light means you are working healthily.
+Orange means it’s time for a short break.
+Red light means you’ve been working too long.
+This gives you subtle and positive feedback on your break behaviour.